okostine-panw/geneport/README.md

-### Script to generate custom report for CIS Compliance Standards
+### Script to generate custom report for CIS Compliance Standards CIS v1.3.0 Azure/AWS

 1. The list of compliance standards is set in `templates/stds.yaml`